 1. Parenting Time Interference

 Sometimes incidents will occur due to misunderstanding or miscommunication, however, in some cases, parents may try to limit or control the amount of parenting time.
-Using a parenting time software program like the OurFamilyWizard® website can help eliminate and/or document these attempts.
+Using a program to track parenting time can help eliminate and/or document these attempts.
 If parenting time is regularly interfered with and mediation does not work, parents can enlist the help of local police to file a criminal complaint to help enforce the court's orders.

 2. Non-exercise of Parenting Time

 If parenting time is not being exercised by the other parent, you may want to contact them to find out why they haven't been making the agreed upon visits with the child.
-Using a parenting time tool like the OurFamilyWizard® website can help you keep track of missed parenting time to help avoid confusion over what really happened.
+Using a parenting time tools like those found on OurFamilyWizard® can help you keep track of missed parenting time to help avoid confusion over what really happened.

 If you have parenting time issues, you should try and work it out with the other parent first.
 If this doesn't work, you may want to pursue mediation.
 However, if mediation is not an option, you may need to return to court.
 Parents can be found in contempt of court for not complying with the settled agreement or court order.

-If parents are using the OurFamilyWizard® website, these return trips to court over parenting time can be much easier by providing a clearer picture of what really happened in the family.
+If parents are using OurFamilyWizard®, these return trips to court over parenting time can be much easier by providing a clearer picture of what really happened in the family.